Vera List Center for Art and Politics: Jane Lombard Prize for Art and Social Justice

-Launched to recognize the center's 20th anniversary, the Vera List Center Prize for Art and Politics was established to honor an artist or group of artists who has taken great risks to advance social justice in profound and visionary ways.
-International in scope, the biennial prize is awarded for a particular project's long-term impact, boldness, and artistic excellence.
+Launched to recognize the center's 20th anniversary, the Jane Lombard Prize for Art and Social Justice (formerly the Vera List Center Prize for Art and Politics) is a biennial prize honoring an artist or group of artists who has taken great risks to advance social justice.
+International in scope, it is awarded for a project's long-term impact, boldness, and artistic excellence.

 The prize initiative unfolds across various platforms and over an extended period of time.
-It serves as a catalyst for activities that illuminate the important role of the arts in society, and strengthen teaching and learning at The New School in art and design, social science, philosophy, and civic engagement.
-More than a single moment of recognition, it represents a long-term commitment to the question of how the arts advance social justice, how we speak of, evaluate and teach such work.

 An exhibition of the winning project, a conference, integration into classes, and a publication featuring select nominated projects complement a cash award and short-term New York City residency for the honoree.
-In the spirit of the center's twenty-year history, the prize provides the opportunity for an ongoing public conversation on art and social justice as a global issue that engages audiences in New York City, nationally and around the world.

-The Vera List Center Prize was renamed the Jane Lombard Prize for Art and Social Justice, starting with the 2018-2020 biennial prize cycle, after art dealer Jane Lombard gifted $5 million to the center.
+Beginning with the 2018-2020 biennial prize cycle, the prize was renamed the Jane Lombard Prize for Art and Social Justice after art dealer Jane Lombard gifted $5 million to the center.
 The prize is worth $25,000.